opendatacube/datacube-core/docs/ops/product.rst

 metadata
     Dictionary containing bits of metadata common to all the datasets in the product.

     It is used during indexing to match datasets to their products.
+That is, the keys and values defined here must also be in the :ref:`dataset-metadata-doc`.

 storage (optional)
     Describes some of common storage attributes of all the datasets.
 While optional defining this will make